 This may come as a shock, but an average smartphone owner will have more than 80 apps installed on their phones.
 However, they will only use 30 apps every month and up to 9 apps daily.

-Mobile app stats show that over 80% of mobile users installed Facebook on their phones, and 46% of them have the Facebook app icon on their home screen.
+Mobile app stats show that over 98% of mobile users installed Facebook on their phones, regardless of operating systems.
 This stat comes as no surprise, as, after all, Facebook is the most downloaded app of the decade.
-Another one of the most used mobile applications is YouTube, which 71% of users have installed on their phones.
+Another thing about one of the most used mobile applications globally is that only 1.5% of people use the app only on their laptop or computer.

 App usage data shows that an average app user will check their apps from 1 to 10 times every day.
 Additionally, mobile app user statistics show that people spend 84% of their time online using only five apps that were not pre-installed on their phones when they got it.